 AMI 6-12 Elementary diploma, 2017-2020

-Having completed her initial Montessori courses, she worked at Montessori East in Bondi first as an Assistant then as a teacher.
+Having completed her initial Montessori studies, she worked at Montessori East in Bondi first as an Assistant, then as a teacher.
 In 2021 she took a full-time role at Inner Sydney Montessori School as a Lead Teacher.

 Adelaide likes the vision that Maria Montessori had for the multi- age group classroom and enjoys seeing how the children support and teach each other, eventually becoming leaders in each cycle.
 She also greatly admires the bold vision that Dr. Montessori had for the child as a hope for humanity.